Memory Foam Mattresses: Are They Safe?

 All mattresses sold in the United States must be able to withstand an open flame for a set period of time, per federal guidelines.
 This measure is designed to reduce mattress fires and improve consumer safety.
 But not all fire retardant materials are safe for humans to be around.

-Because polyurethane foams are typically flammable, all must be treated with a chemical or a fire-resistant fabric.
+Because polyurethane foams are typically flammable, all must be treated with a chemical or a fire-resistant material.
 However, manufacturers are not required to disclose how they achieve fire resistance, so it may be not be easy to get this information from less transparent companies.
 Some of the chemicals used can be toxic.

 - Brominated fire retardants/Polybrominated diphenyl ethers/PBDEs – refers to a group of substances that can be used to resist flames.
 The variations confirmed to be carcinogenic have been phased out in the US since 2005.